nervosnetwork/ckb/rpc/README.md

 #### Fields

-`UncleTemplate` is a JSON object with following fields.
+`UncleTemplate` is a JSON object with the following fields.

 *   `hash`: [`H256`](#type-h256) - The uncle block hash.